Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus II Wagon.
 Front view

-The interior has been heavily modified.
-A new, even more convenient dashboard has appeared, the main controls of the car are located to the left of the driver.
-The radio control buttons were placed on the right to control without taking your eyes off the road.
-The panel has also been redesigned to accommodate the front passenger airbag.
-The Taurus is the first car of its kind to feature dual airbags as standard.
+The interior has been significantly redesigned.
+A new, more convenient dashboard has appeared, the main controls of the car have been placed to the left of the driver.
+The radio control buttons have been placed on the right, so that you can control without taking your eyes off the road.
+The dashboard has also been redesigned to accommodate the front passenger airbag.
+Taurus is the first car of its kind, which comes with dual airbags as standard.

-During the production of the second generation from 1992 to 1995 about 1.4 million copies were sold in a year.
+During the production of the second generation, 1992 to 1995 around 1.4 million copies were sold that year.

 Third generation